microsoft/InnerEye-DeepLearning/docs/creating_dataset.md

 In this case, in the label column, separate the (numerical) ground truth labels with a pipe character (`|`) to provide multiple ground truth labels for the sample.

+Note that only *multi-label* datasets are supported, *multi-class* datasets (where the labels are mutually exclusive) are not supported.

 For example, the `dataset.csv` for a multi-label task with 4 classes (0, 1, 2, 3) would look like the following:

 ```